 Process Of Obtaining A PUC Certificate For Your Two Wheeler

 The PUC certificate is granted to two-wheeler owners after they successfully clear the emissions test.
 It remains valid for only 6 months and vehicle owners need to get their bikes/scooters tested twice in a year.
 You may get your two-wheeler tested at petrol stations that are equipped with emission testing devices and are authorised to conduct PUC tests and issue the certificates.
-You may also find different independent emission testing centres where you can get your two-wheeler emissions tested and obtain a PUC certificate.
+You may also find different independent emission testing centres where tested and obtain a PUC certificate.

 Validity and Cost